 Common Questions (and Straight Answers) About Website Quote Calculators

-How spot-on does the price need to be?
+How accurate does the price need to be?

 A well-made calculator usually does the opposite.
 Price transparency attracts the right clients and filters out mismatches early.
 Serious buyers appreciate honesty and are more likely to start a meaningful conversation.